yuhanliu62/DataInnovation-of-Global-supply-chain/README.md

-# DataInnovation of Global supply chain
+# DataInnovation of Global Supply Chain

 Coded with Python and MySQL database.
 The process is as follows:
 1. Assembled a web crawler using Python to scrape product resources from original data websites using urllib.